bonsai-rx/docs/articles/reactive-accumulate.md

 ### Example

-Use `Accumulate` to continuously track a value by adding up the changes over time in a sequence.
+Use `Accumulate` to continuously update a value by adding up the changes over time.

 :::workflow
 ![Accumulate Example](../workflows/reactive-accumulate-example.bonsai)